 houses As the highest building authority, our focus is on ensuring safe building work, consistent enforcement as well as updating the set of rules (building code).
 When the regulations are updated, it should be even easier to use wood as a building material.
 Moreover, the SMR is responsible for the enforcement regime to implement the federal government's Buildings Energy Act.
 Cultural monuments dominate the historic town centres and the landscape.
 The Fürst-Pückler-Park Bad Muskau/Park Mużakowski and the Ore Mountains/Krušnohoří mining region are listed as outstanding sites in the UNESCO World Heritage list.
 The Free State of Saxony also supports owners of historic monuments - provided budget funds allow this - with grants to help them preserve these appropriately and protect them against risks.
 The annual children and young people's monument award honours the commitment behind adopting a historic monument and thus sends out a signal that voluntary work deserves even greater acknowledgement.
+Dashboard 32.04% SIMUL INNOVATIONHUB THE FUTURE NEEDS CHANGE.
+CHANGE NEEDS INNOVATIONS ...

 INNOVATION-BASED REGIONAL DEVELOPMENT

 INNOVATIVE BUILDING AND LIVING

-THE PILLARS OF THE INITIATIVE
+THE PILLARS OF SIMUL+

-simul Knowledge Transfer
+simul+ Knowledge Transfer

 The pillar Knowledge Transfer offers space for an exchange at the interface between experience and research.
 We address the latest challenges with interdisciplinary and innovative solutions.
 Stakeholders who would probably never have dreamt that they could learn and profit from each other find common ground.
 We offer analogue, digital and hybrid events for this purpose, ranging from working meetings and workshops right through to large forums.

 simul Participation Fund

 With the simul Participation Fund, we encourage ideas for innovative projects in rural areas in cooperation with all of the regions.
 These aim to improve the quality of life and shape structural change with the widespread involvement of the local population.
 The competition is open to clubs, companies, private stakeholders, though also communities who want to make a difference in their region.
-The simul Participation Fund continues the successful competitions "Saxon Participation Fund" and "Ideas for Rural Areas".
+The simul+ Participation Fund continues the successful competitions "Saxon Participation Fund" and "Ideas for Rural Areas".

-simul Innovation Hub

-In the simul† Innovation Hub, we support regional projects in which the results of current research are translated into practical applications.
-Ideas become innovations, and innovations lead to value creation.
-More than 25 projects have received some kind of support up to now - from funding through to network partnerships.
-We hereby think in terms of the goals and not the responsibilities.
+simul+ Model Projects

+In the Model Projects, new research results and ideas are transfered into practice.
+They offer the possibility to test different applications.
+The experimental approach increases the probability to find the right solutions and their acceptance on the market and in society.

+The projects support new solutions for selected probsolutions for selected problems on the one hand and complex real laboratories on the other.

+The simul Model Projects combine regional and innovation policy goals.

 CIRCULAR ECONOMY

-SMART REGIONS: SMART

-CITIES - SMART RURAL AREAS
+SMART REGIONS: SMART CITIES - SMART RURAL AREAS

-The goal of the simul+ future initiative is to help strengthen value creation and improve the quality of life in all of the regions in Saxony.
-So we are all "Facing the future together."
+The goal of the simulInnovationHub is to help strengthen value creation and improve the quality of life in all of the regions in Saxony.
+So we are all "Facing the future together".